lechefran/python_slam/README.md

 ## Python SLAM
 This is a simple, evolving simultaneous localization and mapping program.
 This project is currently being developed using Python 3.x on Ubuntu 18.04 operating system.
-The program is currently in the feature and information extraction stage with map construction as a future goal of the project.
+The program is now currently in the 3D map display and graph optimization stage with well coordinated and improved 3D map display as a future goal of the project.

 ## Program Usage
 After cloning this repository, run the program using